Sixty Dome Mosque

-The Sixty Dome Mosque (ষাট গম্বুজ মসজিদ), is a historical mosque, located in Bagerhat, in the Khulna Division of Bangladesh.
+The Sixty Dome Mosque (ষাট গম্বুজ মসজিদ) is a historical mosque, located in Bagerhat, in the Khulna Division of Bangladesh.
 It is a part of the Mosque City of Bagerhat, a UNESCO World Heritage Site.
 It is the largest mosque in Bangladesh from the Bengal Sultanate period (13521576).
 It was built by Khan Jahan Ali, the governor of the Sundarbans.
 It has been described as "one of the most impressive Muslim monuments in the whole of South Asia."
 It is situated approximately 3 mi from the main town of Bagerhat; and nearly 200 mi from Dhaka.
 Despite its nomenclature, the mosque has 81 domes that are supported by sixty columns.

 History

 In the middle of the 15th century, a Muslim colony was founded in the mangrove forest of the Sundarbans, near the coast in the Bagerhat District by a saint-General, named Khan Jahan Ali.
 He preached in an affluent city during the reign of Sultan Nasiruddin Mahmud Shah, then known as 'Khalifatabad'.
 Khan Jahan adorned this city with more than a dozen mosques, the ruins of which are focused around the most imposing and largest multi-domed mosques in Bangladesh, known as the Shait-Gumbuz Masjid 160 by 108 ft.
 The construction of the mosque began in 1442 and was completed in 1459.
-The mosque was used for prayers as well as a madrasha and assembly hall.
+The mosque was used for prayers as well as served as a madrasha and assembly hall.